isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 In this section, we're working with the following examples:

-1. `Get python code that gets data from BigQuery and performs some ML <https://cloud.google.com/dataproc/docs/tutorials/bigquery-sparkml>`_ .
+1. `Get some data from BigQuery and perform some ML in spark <https://cloud.google.com/dataproc/docs/tutorials/bigquery-sparkml>`_ .

-2. And `this BigQuery connector to Spark example <https://cloud.google.com/dataproc/docs/tutorials/bigquery-connector-spark-example>`_ .
+2. Also `this description of the BigQuery connector to Spark <https://cloud.google.com/dataproc/docs/tutorials/bigquery-connector-spark-example>`_ .

-Here's `another resource <https://github.com/jadianes/spark-py-notebooks <https://github.com/jadianes/spark-py-notebooks>`_ for working with python and spark in notebook environments.
+And here's `another resource <https://github.com/jadianes/spark-py-notebooks <https://github.com/jadianes/spark-py-notebooks>`_ for working with python and spark in notebook environments.

-There's a special package we need in order to get our spark context from within a notebook.
-This is because typically, we would submit a job to spark using the PySpark interactive environment, or submit the job through the Google cloud console.
-In the notebook, we can use 'findspark' to connect with pyspark, and after that, instantiate our spark context.
+There's a special package we need to use in order to get our spark context from within a notebook.
+Typically, we would submit a job to spark using the PySpark interactive environment, or submit the job through the Google cloud console.
+But in the notebook we can use 'findspark' to connect with pyspark, and after that, instantiate our spark context.

 .. code-blocks:: python

 	!{sys.executable} -m pip install pyspark findspark

-Then we can...
+Then we can:

 .. code-blocks:: python

 	import findspark
 	findspark.init()